canari-dev/Defining-Idiosyncratic-Volatility-with-Deutsche-Boerse-A7/README.md

 What part of the implicit vol movement can be explained by the underlying spot and the global market ?

 This project is based on Deutsche Börse's A7 service which provides intraday prices and visualization tools for all Xetra and Eurex instruments.
-Using this service, our earlier Git https://github.com/canari-dev/Options-calibration-with-Deutsche-Boerse-PDS shows how to iplicit volatility and forwards from options prices.
+Using this service, our earlier Git https://github.com/canari-dev/Trades-Dynamics-with-Deutsche-Boerse-A7 shows how to get implicit volatility and forwards from options prices.
+(see PricingAndCalibration.py and associated files)

 Building on this work, we are now going to define Idiosyncratic vol. Indeed, Canari.dev runs machine learning algorithms on market related time series in order to predict parameters move.